 One of the biggest challenges confronting lawmakers and the White House in cutting rates and reforming the tax code is eliminating many of the costly deductions and write offs in the code to help offset the cost over the overhaul.

 Eliminating popular and long-standing provisions such as the tax deductions on mortgage interest, employer-provided health insurance and savings in IRAs and 401(k)s would almost certainly spark a backlash from voters and special interest groups.

-Martin Feldstein, Harvard economics professor and former Chairman of the Council of Economic Advisers, touted a novel solution for avoiding those political headaches at a Washington conference on Thursday: Keep all 200 or so of the tax deductions in place, but cap the amount that anyone can claim at 2 percent of their adjusted gross income.
+Martin Feldstein, the Harvard economics professor and former Chairman of the Council of Economic Advisers, touted a novel solution for avoiding those political headaches at a Washington conference on Thursday: Keep all 200 or so of the tax deductions in place but cap the amount that anyone can claim at 2 percent of their adjusted gross income.

 “You can say [to taxpayers] keep all of the tax expenditures that you have – all of the deductions -- but you just can’t be too greedy about it,” Feldstein said during a tax-reform conference today sponsored by the Brookings Institution’s Hamilton Project.

 Feldstein’s approach would generate an estimated $278 billion to $300 billion a year in fresh tax revenue.
 By comparison, the House-passed GOP budget and tax-cut plan would cost the Treasury on average $460 billion a year of foregone revenue or $4.6 trillion over the coming decade, according to the urban-Brookings Tax Policy Center.
 The $120 billion shortfall would likely result in additional budget cuts.